carlogonzales/codersdemise/articles/200516_setting_timezone_in_linux.md

 # Setting Timezone in Linux

-There are two ways of changing the system timezone in Linux, either you use `timedatectl` or changing the `/etc/localtime` symbolic link and pointing it to you chosen timezone at `/usr/zoneinfo/`
+There are two ways of changing the system timezone in Linux, either you use `timedatectl` or changing the `/etc/localtime` symbolic link and pointing it to your chosen timezone at `/usr/zoneinfo/`

 ## Solution: Using `timedatectl`